Mystic - East Eagle - Chelsea Reliability Project

-- Siting review completed by: Energy Facilities Siting Board and the Department of Public Utilities in Massachusetts
+- Siting review completed by: Energy Facilities Siting Board (EFSB) and the Department of Public Utilities (DPU) in Massachusetts

 - Start of construction on transmission lines: Second Quarter 2018

-- Projected in-service date: Second Quarter 2019 for transmission line
+- Projected in-service date: First Quarter 2020 for transmission line

 First, please know that Eversource takes every safety precaution while working in local communities, and that all people working on the construction project carry identification.
 The project work will not interrupt electric service to homes or businesses.